tuanPhantom/commandLineTree/README.md

 Specifically, The first `HashMap` attributes is `parentEdges`.
 <br/>
-This property allows to trace the edges of a node to the ancestral nodes all the way to the root of the tree.
+This property allows to trace the edges of each node to the ancestral nodes all the way to the root of the tree.
 ![img.png](imgs/2.png)
 <br/><br/>
 The Second `HashMap` attributes is `properF1DescEdges`.
-It records the edges of a node for its "F1" child nodes.
+It records each node's edges to its "F1" child nodes.
 ![img.png](imgs/3.png)

 ## Usage